0xM4hm0ud/CTF-Writeups/ictf/round_21/date4/README.md

 ![img](images/gdb6.jpg)

 And we can see we succesfully wrote what we want.
-If we run it outside of gdb, we can see it wont work and differs slighly:
+If we run it outside of gdb, we can see it wont work and differs slightly:

 ![img](images/error.jpg)